About the Hanford Vit Plant Project

-We are focused on vitrifying the low-activity waste in Hanford tanks first and by 2023.
+We are focused on vitrifying the low-activity waste in Hanford tanks first in 2023.
 The Department of Energy created the Direct-Feed Low-Activity Waste process, a system of interdependent projects and infrastructure improvements, managed and highly integrated as a program, that must operate together to vitrify tank waste, which means to immobilize it within glass.
 Under DFLAW, waste will be sent from the tank farms to the Vit Plant’s Low-Activity Waste Facility for vitrification.

 High-level waste will be processed and vitrified later in a separate process.

 Bechtel's experience and leadership are solving the nation's toughest energy and environmental challenges.
 The Vit Plant team is proud to be working with the Department of Energy to resolve this legacy waste issue.